isunitha98selvan/Roller-Madness/README.md

 # A basic version of Roller-Madness
-Game developed for MSU course on Game Development.
-Collect as many coins as possible.
+Game developed using Unity 3d and scripting done in C# Collect as many coins as possible.
 Game is over when player collides with enemy